-Note that the selected Offeror may be subject to the approval of the United States Agency for International Development (USAID).
+Note that engagement of the selected Offeror may be subject to the approval of the United States Agency for International Development (USAID).
 Any activities under a final award are subject to and shall be carried out in accordance with the regulations promulgated by USAID, the Federal Acquisition Regulations (FAR), and any other subsequently published rule or regulation governing USAID programs.
+Please see the attached flow-down clauses that will be incorporated into the final award.

-IESC may, at its own discretion, but without being under any obligation to do so, update, amend, or supplement the information in this RFP document.
+IESC may, at its own discretion, but without being under any obligation to do so, update, amend, or supplement the information in this RFP.

-Interested offerors are responsible for all costs associated with preparation and submission of proposals and will not be reimbursed by IESC.
+Interested offerors are responsible for all costs associated with the preparation and submission of proposals and will not be reimbursed by IESC.

-IESC, at its own discretion, may award a firm to conduct only a part of the activities in the RFP.
+IESC, at its own discretion, may award a company to conduct only a part of the activities in the RFP.